satopian/poti-kaini-zh-TW/README.md

 ![image](https://user-images.githubusercontent.com/44894014/117331996-480b5700-aed2-11eb-8580-297e4c6268e5.png)

+### Overview of required work.
+There is a language resource for messages in `template_ini.php`, such as error messages and messages used when images are uploaded successfully.
+The HTML of the template uses Japanese, so we need to translate it.
+We also need to translate the external search programs `search.php` and `search.html`.
+However, potiboard.php externalizes all language settings, so no changes are needed.
+Translation of `config.php`.
+We need to translate the description of the settings.

 ### [2021/07/16] v3.03.10 lot.210614
 - CSRF measures using fixed tokens have been introduced.
 You can reject unauthorized posts from outside the site.
 If the theme HTML does not support tokens